 For the Upper Canada Sundries, references for land petitions were taken from the finding aid and an index by name was created on cards.
 Information appearing on the cards has been added to this database.
-The records for the Upper Canada Sundries have not been digitized and are only available on microfilm.

 The search screen enables you to search by:

 For group petitions, subjects can be entered in the surname box (e.g. name of a township or town, militia, Indians, land, schools, church, etc.).

 Note that some entries include only an initial for the given names.
 Sometimes there is no given name on the document.
 In some cases, it may be more useful to search by surname only.
 Names can also be written in different ways.
 The entries reflect the spelling of names as they appear on the lists for each bundle.